athiragopala28/MachineTest_04-01-2024_BookHaven/README.md

+Athira Gopalakrishnan : Java 5

 Online Library Management System

-Athira Gopalakrishnan : Java Full Stack Developer

 ##Description:
 The Library Management System is a simple and efficient web application for managing library records.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on book records.